squid-cache/squid-cache.github.io/SupportPoints.rst

 Supporting Squid users is one of the primary functions of the Squid Project.
 Commercial support has serious potential to help both Squid users and the Squid Project.

-## I would like to redesign the current Squid Support Services page and the
+The Squid Project is redesigning the current Squid Support Services [[http://www.squid-cache.org/Support/services.html|page]] and the corresponding service listing procedures with the following goals in mind:
-##corresponding listing procedures:

-The goals are:

   * Encourage Squid Project contributions from service providers.
   * Reward service providers that contribute back to the Squid Project.
   * Significantly improve [[http://www.squid-cache.org/Support/services.html]] quality and usability.
   * Rely on a "foxes guarding foxes" system.
 Minimize Project overheads.

-Specifics are detailed in the sections below.
+The key idea is to assign every service listing zero or more Support Points and to list services in the decreasing order of their Support Points.
+Other listing orders may be supported as well, but the default is going to be based on Support Points.
+Support Points calculation and listing procedures are detailed in the sections below.

-== Support Points Self-Assessment ==
+== Support Points Reporting Procedure: Self-Assessment ==

-For all but the most simple/unfair Support Points calculation methods, Squid Project does not have the resources to accurately compute Support Points for all service provider listings.
-If a service provider wants to associate some Points with their listing, they must report their points along with appropriate calculation/justification.
+The Squid Project does not have the resources to accurately compute Support Points for all service provider listings.
+If a service provider wants to associate some Points with their listing, they must report their Points along with appropriate calculation/justification.
 That report is called Self-Assessment.

-Squid Project folks reviewing new entries before adding them to the database will review Self-Assessments as well and may verify any submitted number.
+Squid Project folks reviewing new service entries before adding them to the database will review Self-Assessments and may verify any submitted number.
 Accepted Self-Assessments become public (linked from the Points number in the support table) so that other service providers can evaluate and, if needed, challenge them.